-Early this week Firefox 8 was available to download via FTP but now Mozilla has now made Firefox 8 available as a download from its main site.
-The new update to Firefox for Windows, Mac, Linux and Firefox for Android, includes new features which have been designed to make Web browsing easier and give users and developers more control of their browsing.
+Early this week Firefox 8 was available to download via FTP, but now Mozilla has made Firefox 8 available as a download from its main site.
+The new update to Firefox for Windows, Mac, Linux, and Firefox for Android includes new features designed to make web browsing easier and give users and developers more control of their browsing experience.

 Source: Mozilla